Maurice de Talleyrand-Périgord: Personal life

-On 25 January 1887, shocking society, he married the American divorcée Adele Livingston Stevens (née Sampson; 1841–1912) in Paris.
-Adele, the daughter of Joseph Sampson (a merchant and co-founder of the Chemical Bank – the precursor to JPMorgan Chase) and Adele Sampson (née Livingston, of the prominent American Livingston family), was the former wife of Frederick William Stevens (1839–1928).
+On 25 January 1887, shocking society, he married the U.S. divorcée Adele Livingston Stevens (née Sampson; 1841–1912) in Paris.
+Adele, the daughter of Joseph Sampson (a merchant and co-founder of the Chemical Bank – the precursor to JPMorgan Chase) and Adele Sampson (née Livingston, of the prominent U.S. Livingston family), was the former wife of Frederick William Stevens (1839–1928).
 They divorced on 3 April 1903.

 The Duke of Dino died at the Villa Périgord in Monte Carlo on 5 January 1917.
 After his death, his younger brother became the 3rd Marquis de Talleyrand.